resess/Mandoline/README.md

 ## Slicing

-Select a statement to slice from in the icdg, the statements numbers are on the left of each line in the icdg file, before the ", " delimiter.
+Select a statement to slice from in the ICDG, the statements numbers are on the left of each line in the ICDG file, before the ", " delimiter.

 <pre>